-It's more than just preparing for your retirement and managing your super.
-So what is financial planning exactly?
+Financial planning is more than just preparing for your retirement and managing your super.
+So what is it exactly?

 If your family circumstances change, your priorities might change too.
 Perhaps you're having a baby, your children are moving out, or someone in your household has become ill or injured.
 All these situations are adjustments that may prompt you to seek some financial advice.

 Unexpected illness, injury or redundancy can quickly and dramatically change your circumstances.
 Part of any good financial plan is ensuring measures are in place to protect your wealth if something unexpected happens.
 This is to help you be better prepared to support yourself and those depending on you.

 Getting the most from your investments may involve tax strategies.
 Income splitting, salary sacrificing to superannuation or tax effective investments could become part of your plan.
 This could boost your tax return and potentially make a big difference in the long term.

 Dealing with debt